Key Stage One - years 1 & 2

 Welcome to Key Stage One

-Mrs Cargill - teacher in year one
+Mrs Cargill is the teacher in Year One

-Children join year one after their 'reception' year.
+Children join year one after their 'Reception' year.
 They move from a play based curriculum, to more adult directed sessions.

-At Shephalbury Park we recognise the need to support children carefully with this transition.
+At Shephalbury Park, we recognise the need to support children carefully with this transition.
 Our children continue to have provision for free flow play in year one.
 This is both inside and outside as it is in the early years.

 Additionally the children have set playtimes.

-As the year progresses, the format moves into the traditional year one format of adult led learning sessions, with set playtimes in between.
+As the year progresses, the format moves into the traditional Year One format of adult-led learning sessions, with set playtimes in between.

 All children have their water bottles.
 They can access these in class and throughout play.
 Staying hydrated is key to ensuring that children remain alert and in good health.